paulkernfeld/contiguous-data-in-rust/README.md

 Contiguous data is when multiple pieces of data are stored next to each other in memory.
 Many languages use the terms "array," "slice," or "vector" for these types of data.
 It is often a great way to store collections, because it can provide great cache locality and branch prediction.

-# TODO

-- Find more crates
-- If you use a custom allocator, is that still "the heap?"
-- If a C FFI function gives you owned data, can you clean up the memory? `soruh_c10` says you'd need to `Box::leak` and then call a C destructor.

 # Tradeoffs

 These are things to think about when choosing a technique for storing contiguous data.